CETONI-Software/sila_cetoni/raspi/README.md

-This folder contains useful files to automate running sila_qmix ona Raspberry Pi using a systemd service.
+This folder contains useful files to automate running sila_cetoni on a Raspberry Pi using a systemd service.